xAaronWx/xAaronWx/README.md

 <h2>
   <p align="left">I'm a Husband, Father of 3, Web Developer, and a child of the 80's.
-    When I'm not on a computer I can usually be found exploring in my Jeep or outside with my dogs.</p>
+    When I'm not on a computer I can usually be found exploring nature in my Jeep or being outside with my dogs.</p>
 </h2>

 <img align="right" src="assets/FlySynth.gif" width=250>